jamestcole/tech201_Docker/README.md

 ## Docker commands

-Simply by typing docker you can get a list of usefull commands
+Simply by typing docker you can get a list of usefull commands.

 ```
 docker
 ```

 ```
 Options: